 Back in January, with only a few days until semester 2 was set to begin, I was lucky to have come across a post by Jon Orr and a new idea he was going to implement to improve the assessment process in his classroom based on Alice Keeler’s original work around Levelling Up and Awarding Badges.
 I was quickly convinced that what Jon was aiming to do with his Google Sheet Skill Evidence Record could mean a huge step in the right direction for grading my own students.

 Over the next couple of days, I had spent some serious time adding new features to the sheet for better tracking, opportunities to leave feedback, links to additional tasks for improvement, and functionality to write report card comments in one spot.
 These features have not only made my life easier, but have also encouraged my students to take responsibility for their own learning and strive for improvement like I have never seen before.
+However, Google Sheet and all its functionalities would require a proper internet connection similar to the ones provided by nextlink internet and the likes.
+Nonetheless, let’s get on to the nitty gritty of the online assessment tool.

 Effective, But Confusing

 While our students can see a very detailed list of their progress through the course in an organized fashion, understanding how the formula-heavy Google Sheet works can be tricky.
-There is absolutely no programming or spreadsheet knowledge necessary to implement this assessment strategy, but the Master Assessment Sheet can be intimidating when you are unsure how it all works behind the scenes.
+There is absolutely no programming or spreadsheet knowledge necessary to implement this assessment strategy, but the Master Assessment Sheet can be intimidating if you are unsure how it all works behind the scenes.

 Recently, Jon and I were discussing our experience using the Google Sheet and came to the same conclusions: this assessment strategy has completely changed the way our students are responding in the classroom in a very positive way, however most teachers are overwhelmed when we try to show them how it all works.